nasuni-labs/nasuni-api-utilities/README.md

 *   Nasuni API and Protocol bugs or feature requests should be communicated to Nasuni Customer Success.

-*   GitHub project to-do's, bugs, and feature requests should be submitted as “Issues” in GitHub under its repositories.
+*   GitHub project to-dos, bugs, and feature requests should be submitted as “Issues” in GitHub under its repositories.

-# PowerShell REST API Basics
+# REST API Basics
-These NMC API PowerShell scripts provide the building blocks for interacting with the NMC API.
+These NMC API scripts provide the building blocks for interacting with the NMC API.

 ## Authentication and Access
 Accessing the NMC API requires a user who is a member of an NMC group that has the "Enable NMC API Access" permission enabled.
 API users must also have the corresponding NMC permission for the action that they are performing.
 For example, setting folder quotas with the NMC API requires the "Manage Folder Quotas" NMC permission.
 Users must first authenticate to the NMC to obtain a token, and then can use that token to access subsequent API endpoints.